SimonneMaia/SimonneMaia.github.io/README.md

 ## About Me
 I am a student at Jurong West Secondary School, where I am actively engaged in the field of programming and problem-solving.
 My primary programming language of choice is Python, through which I cultivate my skills and knowledge in developing practical projects aimed at enhancing the quality of life.
 By leveraging Python's versatility and efficiency, I strive to create innovative solutions that contribute positively to the community.

-## Achievements
+## Achievements - (Computing related)
 ### Python Hackaton
   [Python Hackaton Certificate](https://google.com)
-  - The main topics in the Hackaton are solving problems related to conditional statements and loops, lists, functions, list comprehension, dictionaries, search algorithms, sorting algorithms
+  - The Hackathon focuses on addressing challenges involving crucial programming concepts such as conditional statements, loops, lists, functions, list comprehension, dictionaries, as well as search and sorting algorithms.
+Participants are tasked with leveraging these fundamental topics to devise innovative solutions and showcase their problem-solving skills effectively.

 ### Completed course Python 1

 ### Complated course Python 2